Las Vegas Metropolitan Police Department: Misconduct

 Since the late 1970s, more than 100 LVMPD officers and civilian employees have been implicated in documented instances of police misconduct and/or actual criminal activity, with numerous incidents resulting in lawsuit settlements in excess of a million dollars apiece.
 A later excessive force case was tried in Davis v.
 City of Las Vegas.
 According to the New Yorker, the LVMPD had "a long-standing reputation as one of the most violent in the country" before it implemented reforms, in conjunction with the U.S. Department of Justice, in the 2010s.

 Radio system

 LVMPD operated on a digital radio system (DesertSky), which was turned on in 2011.
 As of February 2018, the Las Vegas Metropolitan Police Department encrypted their radio frequencies; blocking the public from using police scanners, with no delayed web feed provided.
 The Las Vegas Metropolitan Police Department stated that the decision to encrypt their radio channels was made back in 2015 due to officer safety concerns.

+In 2014 LVMPD entered into an agreement with Motorola, to use the Motorola Solutions APX series radios.